Pandaman-Ryan/AgentBind/README.md

 AgentBind is a machine-learning framework for analyzing context regions of binding sites and identifying specific non-coding nucleotides with strong effects on binding activities.
 This code repository contains code for the classification + visualization experiments with the DanQ and DeepSEA architectures respectively.

 ## System Requirement & Installation ##
 All experiments are executed on CentOS Linux 7 (core) with Python (v2.7.5).
-Prior to your code execution, you need to make sure you have downloaded:
+Prior to your code execution, please make sure you have completed the following instructions.

 **FIMO from the MEME-suite**